LBHackney-IT/lbh-frontend/docs/developing/browser-support.md

 'Functional' means the components may not look perfect in the given browser, but must still be usable without errors and without 'looking broken'.

-If you are including LBH Frontend as part of a stylesheet that you are generating in your application's build pipeline, you will need to [generate and include a separate stylesheet in order to support Internet Explorer 8](docs/installation/supporting-internet-explorer-8.md).

 [service-manual-browsers]: https://www.gov.uk/service-manual/technology/designing-for-different-browsers-and-devices#browsers-to-test-in

 ### Supporting Internet Explorer 8